mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 Not much to look at, few pilots would go out of their way to fl y an antique fl yer, but having some kind of fi ghter screen is better than none at all.
 This entry covers several individual types of antique fi ghter, such as the old Belter Moray-class, the long decommissioned Imperial Type
-AA Guardian, and the commercially designed Cutlass-class (a favourite to collectors for its sleek lines).
+AA Guardian, and the commercially designed Cutlass-class (a favorite to collectors for its sleek lines).
 The antique fighter is a Technology
 Level 8 design.

 Antique Fighter Tons Price (MCr)